 Small and micro businesses must meet the the eligibility and assessment criteria to be considered for funding.

-Regional and SEQ funding available
+Regional and SEQ funding

 The program is available to eligible businesses throughout Queensland.
 For round 2, funding is being equally divided between regional Queensland and South East Queensland (SEQ).